aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/resize-gridweb-and-its-header-bar/_index.md

 ![todo:image_alt_text](resize-gridweb-and-its-header-bar_2.png)

-Change the height of the top header bar and the width of the left header bar using the GridWeb control's HeaderBarHeight and HeaderBarWidth properties respectively.
+Change the height of the top header bar and the width of the left header bar using the GridWeb control's `HeaderBarHeight` and `HeaderBarWidth` properties, respectively.
 The figure below shows the output of the code example that follows.

 **Changed header bar width and height**

 ![todo:image_alt_text](resize-gridweb-and-its-header-bar_3.png)

 {{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-GridWebBasics-ResizeHeaderBar.aspx-ResizeHeaderBar.cs" >}}